-Sara Gilloon received her J.D., with high distinction, from the University of Iowa College of Law in May 2008.
-She received her B.A. in Economics and Spanish, summa cum laude, from the University of Notre Dame.
+Sara received her J.D., with high distinction, from the University of Iowa College of Law in 2008, where she earned membership in the Order of the Coif (awarded to the top 10% of the class) and served on the Journal of Transnational Law & Contemporary Problems.
+Sara received her B.A. in Economics and Spanish, summa cum laude, from the University of Notre Dame, where she was also inducted into the prestigious Phi Beta Kappa Honor Society.
 Sara studied abroad in Spain during both college and law school and speaks Spanish proficiently.
-Prior to joining the Family Defense Center, she was a litigation attorney at Winston & Strawn LLP in Chicago, where her extensive pro bono work included successfully obtaining political asylum for a young mother from the Democratic Republic of the Congo.
-She is also an avid tennis, basketball, and volleyball player and loves college sports.
+She is also an avid tennis player and college sports fan.

 Domestic Violence Project Attorney

-Sara Block received her J.D., magna cum laude, from Loyola University Chicago School of Law in 2007, where she was a Child Law Fellow and the Features Editor of the Children’s Legal Rights Journal.
+Sara Block is the Domestic Violence Project Attorney at the Family Defense Center.
+In this role, Sara is implementing a pilot program that bridges the domestic violence and child welfare communities together in order to meet the complex needs of child welfare involved families who are experiencing domestic violence.
+Sara received her J.D., magna cum laude, from Loyola University Chicago School of Law in 2007, where she was a Child Law Fellow and the Features Editor of the Children’s Legal Rights Journal.
 Sara was a Skadden Fellow at the Legal Assistance Foundation of Metropolitan Chicago with a fellowship focusing on the intersection of domestic violence and child welfare.
-As a two-time Skadden Flom Incubator Grant recipient, Sara has been advocating to improve the way the Illinois Department of Children and Family Services intervenes into the lives of families experiencing domestic violence through litigation and policy reform, and co-founded the Domestic Violence Child Welfare Resource Coalition.
-She is an Adjunct Professor in the Masters of Jurisprudence in Child Law program at Loyola University Chicago School of Law, in which she teaches Child Welfare Law and Policy, and Juvenile Justice Law Policy.
+As a two-time Skadden Flom Incubator Grant recipient, Sara has been advocating to improve the way the Illinois Department of Children and Family Services intervenes into the lives of families experiencing domestic violence, and co-founded the Domestic Violence Child Welfare Resource Coalition.
+Sara is an Adjunct Professor in the Masters of Jurisprudence in Child Law program at Loyola University Chicago School of Law, in which she teaches Child Welfare Law and Policy, and Juvenile Justice Law Policy.
 In 2014, Sara was awarded the Family Defense Center’s Major Litigation Award for her involvement in Julie Q. v.
-DCFS and the Jewish United Fund’s “36 Under 36” award.
-Sara is currently the President of the Board of Directors of SHALVA.
-She received her Bachelor of Arts degree with honors in American Studies from Northwestern University.
+DCFS, and the Jewish United Fund’s “36 Under 36” award.
+Sara also received the 2017 Outstanding Partner Award from the Chicago Metropolitan Battered Women’s Network.
+Sara is currently the President of the Board of Directors of SHALVA, a domestic violence agency serving the Jewish community in the Chicagoland area.
+Sara received her Bachelor of Arts degree with honors in American Studies from Northwestern University.
 Sara has two daughters and feels honored to be their mother.

 Bryan Liberona received his J.D. from Temple University in Philadelphia in 2007 and his JBA in Public Relations and Communications from the University of Wisconsin-Madison in 2002.
 Prior to attending law school, Bryan gained valuable experience in the AmeriCorps Vista program working in public relations in New York.
 Before moving to Chicago, he worked as an intake attorney at SeniorLAW Center in Philadelphia where he represented seniors in collections cases and utility cases in addition to his intake work.
 Bryan is fluent in Spanish and enjoys reading, writing, and jogging in his spare time.